deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * Post at least two substantial (see below) tweets a week and take screenshots as you go so that you don't forget. <br />

 * Submit your tweets via Scholar each Friday by 11:59 pm.
+(See "How to Submit" below.)

 ### Week 11 on . . .